 Tax incentives for hybrid cars

-As hybrid cars tend to have better fuel economy and lower tailpipe CO2 emissions than conventional models, most forms of current CO2-based car tax are generally lower for hybrids than they would be for an equivalent non-hybrid car.
+As hybrid cars tend to have better fuel economy and lower tailpipe CO2 emissions than conventional models, most forms of CO2-based car tax are generally lower for hybrids than they would be for an equivalent non-hybrid car.
 This is most obvious for used cars which coe under previous VED rules, but is still the case for hybrids registered since 1st April 2017.

 Due to their lower tailpipe CO2 emissions, car tax for hybrid cars is generally lower than it would be for a non-hybrid model.
 With CO2 levels being reduced by around 20%-25%, hybrid cars are placed three to four tax bands lower than would otherwise be the case.

 Company car tax

 When a company car is made available for the private use, a 'Benefit-in-Kind' (BIK) rate is calculated based on the car's value and its tailpipe CO2 emissions.
 The current BIK rates are shown on our company car tax page.